 “And then Natsuko said to me, ‘That’s an amazing amount of tuna mayonnaise in your rice ball’ – oh speaking of which, how’s the rapid increase of English usage in Tokyo these days?” said one woman.

-The two women were quietly confident that the conversation was safely guarded by the sheer complexity of their exchange of ideas.
+The two women were quietly confident that the conversation was safely guarded by the sheer complexity of some of the terminology used in their exchange of ideas.

 “You know I’m really encountering a plethora of bipeds who aren’t exactly from this neck of the woods,” said the other woman.